natyfromwonderland/lexxy-backend/README.md

 ('Simply cute', 5);
 ```

 It is recommended to run microservices starting with the discovery-service to avoid disappointment and random errors.
 Please, consider invalidating cache in IntelliJ if you still encounter errors.
+Please, note that some functionality of the shop-service is still in development.

 Security
 ===========================